Tuscan Kale Salad

 If an artist painted them on a canvas, they would not be any more vibrant than Mother Nature!
 I then carefully combined the flavors and textures that would make the salad the most scrumptious including what salad dressing and toppings to include.

-The earthy flavor from the lacinato kale (also called Tuscan, black or dinosaur kale), the sweet taste of the red cabbage and carrots, the spicy addition of the onion and garlic along with the crunchiness of the garbanzos, quinoa and the final touches of creamy avocados and lemony addition of the Lemon Olive Oil Dressing.
+The earthy flavor from the lacinato kale (also called Tuscan, black, dinosaur or dino kale), the sweet taste of the red cabbage and carrots, the spicy addition of the onion and garlic along with the crunchiness of the garbanzos, quinoa and the final touches of creamy avocados and lemony addition of the Lemon Olive Oil Dressing.

 In my recipes, I try to use as many ingredients as I can that are locally food grown by farmers where I live.
 I encourage people to choose more foods that are grown in season.
 T